 If you want to know about the specifics of polyphenols, phytochemicals, and functional bioactive for connective tissue health, check out my recently published ebook: Recover Every Layer of Your Body: 40 Science-Based Recipes For Better Sleep, Faster Recovery and Healthier Connective Tissues.

 If you can’t tell already, what you eat has a huge impact on your connective tissue health.
-Depending on how you eat, you the research shows that diet can help you improve:
+Depending on how you eat, the research shows that diet can help you improve:

 That’s because your connective tissue literally touches every piece of your entire body.
 Your blood is a matrix of nutrients that bathes your musculoskeletal system in nutrition, make sure it’s giving you the right nutrients to thrive every day!